elastic/package-registry/README.md

 2. Update the changelog by putting in a line for the release, remove all not needed section and put in a new Unreleased section.
 Don't forget to update the links to the diffs.
 3. Update the registry version in the `main.go` file to be the same version as the release is planned and update the generated files with `go test . -generate`.
 4. Open a pull request and get it merged
-5. Tag the new release by creating a new release in Github, put in the changelog in the release
+5. Tag the new release by creating a new release in GitHub, put in the changelog in the release
 6. Update the main.go to increase the version number to the version of the potential next release version.

 CI automatically creates a new Docker image which will be available under `docker.elastic.co/package-registry/package-registry:vA.B.C` a few minutes after creating the tag.